picture of nerve supply in the thigh and leg

 Genitofemoral nerve pain

-Other causes of burning pain in thigh
+Other causes of burning thigh pain

 Physiotherapy